-Other intangible assets, comprising technology acquired, customer and technology relationships and intellectual property, are acquired individually or through business combinations and are stated at cost less accumulated amortisation (see below) and impairment losses (see accounting policy (i)).
+Other intangible assets, comprising acquired technology, patents and licences, customer relationships and intellectual property, are acquired individually or through business combinations and are stated at cost less accumulated amortisation (see below) and impairment losses (see accounting policy (i)).
 Expenditure on internally generated goodwill and brands is recognised in the income statement as an expense as incurred.